 Addiction recovery in rehab inevitably takes this need for meaning into account.
 Experts understand that simply getting clean and managing cravings isn’t enough for many people.

-There are two main approaches to dealing with the search for meaning in rehab.
+There are two main approaches to dealing with the search for meaning in a top rehab.

 Personal Meaning from Drugs Addiction Recovery

 When searching for meaning, one has to come to the realization that their meaning does not have to apply universally.
 You don’t have to find the meaning of life in order to have meaning in your own life.
 On the contrary, when you find personal meaning, the massive, unanswerable questions no longer seem so urgent.

 One of the fundamental needs as a human is a sense of identity.
 It is a sense of identity which gives us the ability to feel at home in this world.
 It gives us the sense that we matter, regardless of the greater context of the universe.